Ownership

 Why this default

-Section titled “Why this default”Three properties make last-mount-wins the right default for UI orchestration.
+Section titled “Why this default”Two properties make last-write-wins the right default for UI orchestration.

-rt.mockCondition(...)to override what the components registered — the mock is the most recent push and wins.
+rt.mockCondition(...)to override what the components registered — the mock is the most recent write and wins.
 Noreplace: trueflag, no precedence math.

 The alternative defaults (first-wins, strict-throw, stackable-merge) each break one of these.
-They will land as opt-in strategies alongside last-mount-wins; they will not replace it as the default.
+They will land as opt-in strategies alongside last-write-wins; they will not replace it as the default.
 See “Future strategies” below.

 A worked example: two SettingsPanels